Prefix Registrations

 Placing a prefix plate on a newer vehicle makes it appear older than it is.
 Useful for keeping your car's value private.

-How does a plate transfer work?
+How does a prefix plate transfer work?

 1